JuanDGomezQ/AGRA---Trees-and-Graphs-algorithms/README.md

-# AGRA---Trees-and-Graphs-algorithms
+# AGRA-Trees-and-Graphs-algorithms
-Estos son algunos de los algoritmos que desarrollé en el curso AGRA en la Pontificia Universidad Javeriana Cali.
-La mayoría de los archivos son soluciones para problemas de UVa Online Judge, pero también puede encontrar material de clase e implementaciones para algunos algoritmos clásicos.
+Here are some of the algorithms that I developed in the AGRA course at the Pontificia Universidad Javeriana Cali.
+Most of the files are solutions for UVa Online Judge problems, but you can find class material and implementations for some clasic algorithms as well.